fathimaworks/my-first-project/README.md

-# Hello, I'm Fathima
+# My First Project

-This is my first GitHub repository.
+This project is a simple Python calculator / basic webpage.

-I am starting my programming journey, and
+I created it to practice my coding skills.

-I will upload all my projects here as I learn.
+More projects will be added soon!